DevExpress/testcafe-angular-selectors/angular-selector.md

         await t.expect(waitForAngular()).ok();
     });
 ```

-Sometime Angular's component tree is very large or your application has a large startup time.
+Sometimes the Angular's component tree is very large or your application takes a lot of time to start up.
-In this case the assertion `await t.expect(waitForAngular()).ok();` may failed.
+In this case, the assertion `await t.expect(waitForAngular()).ok();` may fail.
-To prevent this you can increase timeout for assertion.
+To prevent this, you can increase timeout for the assertion.

 ```js
 await t.expect(waitForAngular()).ok({ timeout: 10000 });
 ```

 ### AngularSelector
-`AngularSelector` allows to select html element by Angular's component selector or nested component selectors.
+`AngularSelector` allows you to select an HTML element by Angular's component selector or nested component selectors.

 Suppose you have the following markup
 ```html